nguyentrunghieu25022003/short-link/README.md

      npm start
      ```

-6. Open your browser and navigate to `http://localhost:3001`.
+6. Open your browser and navigate to `http://localhost:5173`.

 ## API Endpoints
+- **GET /track-location/:shortId** - Save the location and ip address

-- **POST /api/url/shorten** - Create a new shortened URL
+- **POST /api/url/shorten/:userId** - Create a new shortened URL
-- **GET /api/url/redirect/:shortId** - Redirect to the original URL using the short link
+- **GET /api/url/shorten/:shortId** - Redirect to the original URL using the short link
-- **GET /api/url/histories/:userId** - Get the list of shortened URLs created by a user
+- **GET /api/url/:userId/histories** - Get the list of shortened URLs created by a user

 ## Usage